botman/botman/README.md

 When starting a new conversation using the `startConversation()` method, you need to pass the method the conversation that you want to start gathering information with.
 Each conversation object needs to extend from the BotMan `Conversation` object and must implement a simple `run()` method.

-This is the very first method that gets executed, when the conversation starts.
+This is the very first method that gets executed when the conversation starts.

 Example conversation object: